blmousee/simpleperf/README.md

       ...

 ### simpleperf stat
-simpleperf stat is used to get an event counter summary of the profiled program.
+simpleperf stat is used to get a raw event counter information of the profiled program or system-wide.
+By passing options, we can select which events to use, which processes/threads to monitor, how long to monitor and the print interval.
-By passing options, we can select which events to use, which processes/threads to monitor, and how long to monitor.
 Below is an example.

     # Stat using default events (cpu-cycles,instructions,...), and monitor
     # process 7394 for 10 seconds.